Project Noah

 Cynthia L.

-Cynthia L. a year ago
+Cynthia L. 12 years ago

 Great photo!
 Many would think this was some sort of seed pod.
 I learned about galls several years ago at a booth set up by a Cornell university student.